 Netflix introduced its download feature for offline viewing back in 2016, allowing users to download content and watch it offline on the go.
 The feature has really caught on in the Indian market, with a number of daily commuters relying heavily on it to keep themselves entertained even when they don’t have access to the Internet.
 The feature also really comes in handy when you don’t have access to an unlimited data plan on your mobile device or in places where the WiFi charges are unjustifiably exorbitant (looking at you, luxury hotels).
 However, Netflix’s download feature has some limitations, something you might already be aware of in case you use the feature a whole lot.
-If you’re a heavy user who downloads a bunch of movies or TV shows, then you might have already encountered some Netflix download limit related errors, which prevent you from downloading any more content.
+If you’re a heavy user who downloads a bunch of movies or TV shows, then you might have already encountered some download limit related errors on Netflix.
 So what exactly is the download limit on Netflix and how can you get around it?
 Read on to find out:

 What’s the Netflix Download Limit?

 While the platform allows users to download Netflix movies to watch offline, there’s a limit set in place which prohibits users from downloading too many movies or TV shows.
 According to a Netflix support page on the matter, a user can download a maximum of 100 titles of a single device at any given time, following which they will be greeted by an error that prevents them from downloading any more content on that device.
 Additionally, depending on the Netflix subscription plan you’re using, you’ll only be able to download titles on one, two or four devices at any given time.